Skip to content

 fedrq’s Python API

-The fedrq.config module and the fedrq.backend package are public API.
+The fedrq.config module and the fedrq.backends package are public API.
 Everything under fedrq.cli is internal. fedrq is primarily a CLI tool and its API only abstracts the specific dnf/libdnf5 functionality that the CLI uses.
 The API’s main purpose is “repoquerying”, but you can use the fedrq functionality you’d like and then access the underlying dnf Base object to preform other tasks if needed.

 fedrq.backends